Botode/available-excursions/README.md

 # available-excursions
 AvExc

-Use 'npm install && npm start' to get started
+Use 'yarn install && yarn start' to get started